SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/DATA_MODEL.md

 In addition, a train journey has references to behaviour-related abstractions such as category, frequency and time category, which define the behaviour of a train journey.
-- The category specifies the type of train journey, e.g. a regional train, an intercity train or a goods train.
+- ***Category*** specifies the type of train journey, e.g. a regional train, an intercity train or a goods train.
-- Frequency defines the frequency with which the train journey is carried out, e.g. 1/4h, 1/2h or every hour.
+- ***Frequency*** defines the frequency with which the train journey is carried out, e.g. 1/4h, 1/2h or every hour.
-- TimeCategory defines the time categorisation of the train journey, e.g. peak times or off-peak times or occasional.
+- ***TimeCategory*** defines the time categorisation of the train journey, e.g. peak times or off-peak times or occasional.

 By combining the nodes and trainrun sections in this data model, we can create a representation of